Energy-based survival modelling using harmoniums: Example: a three-way problem

-Knowing that the problem is (approximately) solvable in theory, lets illustrate training when some of the time recordings are censored.
-We used the aforementioned distribution to generate 1000 samples and censored each event time $t_i > \frac{3}{4}$ with 75 \% probability.
-For clarity, half of the points are shown in Fig.~\ref{fig:xor_fit}, coloured by $x^A$, and marked by a cross where censored.
+Knowing that the problem is solvable in theory, lets illustrate training with censored time recordings.
+We generated 1000 samples and censored each event time $t_i > \frac{3}{4}$ with 75 \% probability.
+For clarity, half of the points are shown in Fig~\ref{fig:xor_example}b, coloured by $x_A$, and marked by a cross where censored.
 The harmonium was trained for $3 \cdot 10^5$ epochs with a learning rate $r_{\mathrm{learn}}=0.375$, 10 \% momentum, and 3 persistent~\cite{TIEL08} contrastive divergence sampling steps.

 While a model that doesn't account for censoring would underestimate survival, we find that the harmonium correctly identifies all four modes.
 We do observe that the modes are less sharply peaked (more smeared) compared to the original distribution.
 This is attributed to the approximate and stochastic nature of the contrastive divergence algorithm, which sometimes hinders convergence.
-Overall, the harmonium satisfactory captures the non-linear relationship in the survival data.
-As a reference, we trained a Cox model~\cite{COX72} on either $t_1$ or $t_2$ with $x^A$ as a covariate.
+Overall, the harmonium satisfactory captures the three-point correlation in the survival data.
+For reference, we trained a Cox model~\cite{COX72} on either $t_1$ or $t_2$ with $x_A$ as a covariate.
 In both cases we found that its regression coefficient is zero (null hypothesis) under a p-value threshold of 0.05.
-That is, the Cox model finds no relation between $x^A$ and survival.
+That is, the Cox model finds no relation between $x_A$ and survival.